bugzinga/sql-hunting-dog/README.md

 ### Contribution guidelines ###

-* Create a separate branch and them generate a merge request
+* Create a separate branch and then generate a merge request